Miscellaneous Kentucky Derby

 KENTUCKY DERBY POST POSITION DRAW; ALSO-ELIGIBLE LIST

 For the Kentucky Derby post position draw, a traditional pill pull is used.
 Horses’ entry blanks are pulled simultaneously with a numbered pill to determine the stall a horse will break from the starting gate.
-The pill pull will be held at Churchill Downs on Wednesday, April 29.
 Here are the details:

-POST POSITION DRAW DETAILS – The Kentucky Derby Post Position Draw time is 5:00 ET on April 29.
-It will televised live on NBC Sports Network.
-Up to 24 horses may enter the race.
-Up to four horses can be listed as “also eligible” and would be ranked in order.
-They could draw into the field should any horse or horses be scratched before scratch time on Friday, May 1, 2015 at 9:00 a.m.
+POST POSITION DRAW DETAILS – As of this post on April 4, 2016, the Kentucky Derby Post Position Draw time is expected to be at 5:00 ET on May 4.
+Up to 24 horses may enter the race for 20 post positions, with up to four horses listed as “also eligible” ranked in order.
+They could draw into the field should any horse or horses be scratched before scratch time on Friday, May 6, 2016 at 9:00 a.m.
 ET.

 In 2010, Churchill Downs put away the two-step process for post positions in the Kentucky Derby -- whereby pills were pulled and connections chose a post position -- and returned to the traditional method, a simple pill pull used at tracks every day.

 Track spokesman John Asher said in 2010 that some connections wanted the change.
 “There has been some sentiment through the years among some owners and trainers to return to the traditional blind draw,” Asher said.
 “We evaluate all parts of the Derby experience following each year's renewal, and the time simply felt right to return this year to the 'pill pull' format that has been part of the Kentucky Derby for the bulk of its 135-year history."